inkarkat/git-extensions/etc/hubcheats.md

 → (creates a new project on GitHub with the name of current directory) `$ git push origin master`

+### Forking an abandoned project
+- Recommended to rename the upstream remote to derelict, so that hub won't list upstream issues / PRs any longer.
+  `$ git remote rename upstream derelict`
+  (My git-uadd detects and offers this automatically.)

 # Using GitHub for work

 ### whitelist your GitHub Enterprise hostname